erkang-xia/Java-Interface-Intro/README.md

 }

 ```
-### why can you define static fields and static inner types within an interface, but not static methods?
+### Why can you define static fields and static inner types within an interface, but not static methods?

 It could be the lack of consistency.
-It is a matter of convenience rather than design or necessity.Static fields are there (a) because they were there in JDK 1.0, and many dodgy decisions were made in JDK 1.0, and (b) static final fields in interfaces are the closest thing java had to constants at the time.
+It is a matter of convenience rather than design or necessity.Static fields are there (a) because they were there in JDK 1.0, and many dodgy decisions were made in JDK 1.0, and (b) static final fields in interfaces are the closest thing Java had to constants at the time.
 Static inner classes in interfaces were allowed because that's pure syntactic sugar - the inner class isn't actually anything to do with the parent class.
 So static methods aren't allowed simply because there's no compelling reason to do so; consistency isn't sufficiently compelling to change the status quo.
 Of course, this could be permitted in future JLS versions without breaking anything.